-- Always let your doctor know about any cold, flu, fever, or other illness you may have before your surgery.
+- Always let your provider know about any cold, flu, fever, or other illness you may have before your surgery.

 After the Procedure

 Most people go home the same day they have hammer toe surgery.
-Your doctor or nurse will tell you how to take care of yourself at home after surgery.
+Your provider will tell you how to take care of yourself at home after surgery.

 Murphy GA.
 Lesser toe abnormalities.
 In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 83.